fathzer-games/jchess-uci/README.md

 *depth* is mandatory and is the search depth of perft algorithm.
 It should be strictly positive.
 *nbThreads* is the number of threads used to process the test.
 This number should be strictly positive.
 Default is 1.
 *cutTime* is the number of seconds allowed to process the test.
 This number should be strictly positive.
 Default is Integer.MAX_VALUE.
-**Please note::**
+**Please note:**
   - **This command is optional**, only engines that implement *com.fathzer.jchess.uci.TestableMoveGeneratorSupplier* interface support it.
   - **This command requires the *com.fathzer.jchess.uci.UCI.readTestData()* method to be overridden** in order to return a non empty test data set.
 -**q** is a shortcut for standard **quit** command</li>

 ## Adding custom commands
-Override the **com.fathzer.jchess.uci.UCI** class and use its *addCommand** method to add your own custom commands.
+Override the **com.fathzer.jchess.uci.UCI** class and use its *addCommand* method to add your own custom commands.
 Then instantiate your UCI subclass and launch its **run** method.

 ## Get rid of System.out and System.in
-UCI protocol uses standard input and output console to communicate which is not really modern...
+UCI protocol uses standard input and output console to communicate which is effective ... but not really modern.
 If you want another way to exchange messages, you can subclass the UCI class and override the *getNextCommand* and/or the *out* (and *debug* if you send debug messages) methods.